Why Protect Your Passwords?

 Some relevant password managers include Dashlane, LastPass, Avast and many more.
 Feel free to try them to see how they work for you, or just create strong, unique, memorable, and hard to guess passwords, like a line of lyrics to a favorite song.

-This information is provided by the ITS Security Group - Report all questionable online activity or issues to email@example.com.
+This information is provided by the ITS Information Security Group - Report all questionable online activity or issues to firstname.lastname@example.org.